sansarip/yet-another-clojure-web-app-template/README.md

 #### Testing

 Want to test your cljs?
 Visit [http://localhost:9500/figwheel-extra-main/auto-testing](http://localhost:9500/figwheel-extra-main/auto-testing) and see your test turn from red to green!

-### Back-end:

-Your backend should be integrated and running already by the power of Figheel Main!

 ## Production Build